Who's strong and brave, here to save the American way?

 Peggy Carter has blonde hair in the comics, which gets changed to brown in the film.

 All Germans Are Nazis: Surprisingly and gratifyingly averted; HYDRA breaks away from the Nazis early on in the film.
-This trope is outright defied by Dr. Erskine, who claims that Germany was the first country to be invaded by and fall victim to the Nazis (something that he also notes is what many people tend to forget).
+This trope is outright defied by Dr. Erskine, himself an exiled German, who claims that Germany was the first country to be invaded by and fall victim to the Nazis (something that he also notes is what many people tend to forget).

 All of the Other Reindeer: Even after becoming the peak of human physical perfection, Steve still struggled with gaining respect, with Col. Phillips seeing him nothing more but a lab rat, and soldiers thinking of him as a fool in star-spangled tights.
 However, once Steve starts using his abilities for more than selling war bonds, his courage, character and prowess gain him deep respect from his peers.